If a chatbot became sentient we'd need to care for it, but our history with animals carries a warning

 Read more from Kate Darling:

-Dr Kate Darling is a Research Specialist at the MIT Media Lab and author of The New Breed.
+Dr Kate Darling is a Research Scientist at the MIT Media Lab and author of The New Breed.
 Her interest is in how technology intersects with society.

 - Save up to 52% when you subscribe to BBC Science Focus Magazine.